 Then, click Done.
 Now, we’ve created a new conversion in Google Ads named Newsletter Sign-up.
 This should track everyone who signs up for our newsletter and assign a value of $5 to each of these sign-ups.

 At this point, click the Save and continue button to get instructions to add the tracking tag for this conversion to your website.
-Just click on the Use Google Tag Manager option.
+Then you’ll click on the Use Google Tag Manager option.

 Step 2: Install and Activate MonsterInsights

 You can use MonsterInsights to add Google Ads to your WordPress site without the need to edit code.
 It’s the best Google Analytics plugin for WordPress and offers advanced tracking features, including ad conversion tracking.

-Start by installing MonsterInsights at the Pro license level on your website.
+Start by installing MonsterInsights at the Pro level on your website.
 After you get the license, you can download the plugin from your Account area, under the Downloads tab.